-Only qualified agency staff or third party individuals with proper authorization from the Office of the Chief Information Officer will be permitted to use "sniffers" or similar technology on the network to monitor operational data and security events on the State network.
-Network connection ports should be monitored for unknown devices and unauthorized connections.
+Only individuals with proper authorization from the Office of the Chief Information Officer will be permitted to use "sniffers" or similar technology on the network to monitor operational data and security events on the State network.
+Network connection ports should be monitored for unknown devices and un-authorized connections.